MartinDavidWaller/SeaTalkNMEA/README.md

 <img height="400" src="/Pictures/IMG_0612.JPG" />

-Note the GND is connected to the Arduino GN pin and the DATA is connected to the Arduino RXI pin.
+The GND is connected to the Arduino GND pin and the DATA is connected to the Arduino RXI pin.

 ## Software